SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 To trigger this functionality, a JSON-formatted string must be set on **Parameter ID 4**.

+When triggered, the Helios Database element will refresh, stage, and apply changes to update the properties automatically.

+An operator must be defined to run this process, and its filters will be applied.

 The JSON message defines which properties should be updated and must include the following fields:

 - **`Operator`** (string, required):